- This is one of many Olmsted designs in Holyoke. Read about the rest at this LINK.

 Dedicated on May 18th 1986 to John Young a softball advocate.

 The land was originally called Ranlet Parcel.
 It was purchased in 1908.
 This field was in 1917 given by the parks division of the city over to the playgrounds division.
-It was called the Beech Street Grounds.
+It was called the Beech Street Grounds or the Beech Street Playground.

 stop 7 – Oakdale Neighborhood